benjee10/HabTech2/ReadMe.txt

 	- Added heavy-duty RCS parts (10 variants)

 	IMPROVEMENTS
+	- Added InventoryUpgrades plugin by ValiZockt
-	- iROSA panels now added via InventoryUpgrade system; iROSA part can be dragged into inventory upgrade slot on SAW parts to add it to that part.
+	- iROSA panels are now added via InventoryUpgrade system; iROSA part can be dragged into inventory upgrade slot on SAW parts to add it to that part.
 Standalone SAW has a single slot, P/S3 & P/S6 have double slot
 	- Added KAL controller to relevant parts
 	- Rebalanced SGANT antenna part masses
 	- Adjusted part naming for consistency